 Due to its dual purposes of the theater festival and tourism, the functions of the theaters are multifold.
 Possibilities include formal stage performances, avant-garde creations, fashion shows, conventions and wedding ceremonies.
 Visitors arrive at the theaters by wooden boats or on foot from an island across the bridge.
 The smaller theater to the right is located within the “solid’ volume, where pedal-like segments of thick reclining walls, clad in ancient super-sized brick, wrap around the foyer.

-The grand theater to the left, enclosed in the zigzag fan-shaped glass front with a Chinese window motif, glows in the evenings and reflects on the water, adding charm to the already misty and surreal atmosphere of this otherworldly water village.
 Other Theaters Old Theater A classic courtyard theater retrofitted to adapt for modern performances, by adding a light weight timber structure into the existing courtyard and renovate the parterre section.
 The stage is restructured to be a two-way stage: the audience can either enjoy the performance from the auditorium or from the boat on the opposite side.

 Water Theater An existing water amphitheater redesigned, where the audience arrives to by boat to this magnificent romantic setting.
 Sail-like tent structure provides sun-shading for the seating area; and the stage can be flexibly arranged to fit various configurations.